python/peps/.github/PULL_REQUEST_TEMPLATE/Accept or Reject a PEP.md

----
-name: Accept/Reject PEP
-about: Mark a draft Standards Track PEP as accepted or rejected
-title: "PEP NNN: Mark as Accepted"
----

-# Accept/Reject PEP

 <!--
 You can help complete the following checklist yourself if you like by ticking any boxes you're sure about, like this: [x]